This is a guest post from John Mason, TheBestVPN.com.

 Sadly, the cybercriminal trend isn’t slowing down; rather, it’s speeding up.

 Cyber thieves are creating 230,000 new malware samples every single day.
 The annual cost for cyber criminal damages is around 100 billion dollars.
 And a hacker attacks an unsuspecting victim every 39 seconds, which affects one in three Americans each year.
+Geopolitical cyberattacks are also on the rise, according to a study by Privacy Affairs.

 Clearly, the problem is a real one.